avaframe/AvaFrame/docs/moduleIn3Utils.rst

 :py:mod:`in3Utils.fileHandlerUtils` gathers useful functions to create directories, read log files, extract information from logs, fetch and export data and fetch simulation info into a dataFrame that can be used within other functions.
-Details on these functions can be found in:
+Details on these functions can be found in :py:mod:`in3Utils.fileHandlerUtils`.

-:py:mod:`in3Utils.fileHandlerUtils`